rodrisilvamd/Ase-exporter-addon-Blender/README.md

 - *TypeError: 'float' object cannot be interpreted as an integer :

        More than one UVmap assigned per material.
-Remove UVmaps keep only one UVmap per material active.
+Remove UVmaps keep only one UVmap for each material.

 - *AttributeError: 'NoneType' object has no attribute 'name':